Flying Less Initiative

 What is this about?

 One major source of the rising CO2 concentrations is flying.
-For example, emissions caused by a flight from Frankfurt to Los Angeles equal average emissions caused by driving a car for three years.
-As science works across borders, many scientists fly regularly.
-A study of the ETH Zürich showed that almost half of the emissions of the ETH is due to flying.
+For example, emissions caused by a flight from Frankfurt to Los Angeles equal the average emissions caused by driving a car for three years.
+As science works across borders, many scientists fly regularly. that almost half of the emissions of the ETH is due to flying.
 The picture looks a bit different at the JLU.
 The proportion of CO2 emissions caused by flying is likely to be lower, due to the high number of old buildings which produce large emissions for heating.
 However, this does not mean that flying only plays a minor role in producing CO2 emissions; it rather means that the JLU has to become active in a range of fields to become climate neutral.

 Flying does not only contribute to climate change through CO2 emissions.
 Planes emit nitrogen oxides (NOx) in the upper part of the troposphere, stimulating the formation of ozone with a greater global warming effect than CO2.
 Flying less will therefore not only contribute to JLU becoming carbon neutral, but also climate neutral!

 With this pledge we commit ourselves to simple rules-of-thumb which will help us to fly less.
 The aim is to create a climate neutral working culture and to show that we, as academics, care about climate change.
 We recognise that communication, exchange and personal meetings are essential to work in science.
 Nevertheless we think that there is scope for reducing our emissions while keeping these values up.

 This agreement is inspired by similar initiatives at other universities, for example, theas well as the .
 These initiatives are in line with the “ ” call from Scientists 4 Future.
 This voluntary commitment has been signed by over 4,100 scientists in Europe (October 2020) and is designed as a voluntary agreement not to fly to destinations which can be reached within 12 hours with other means of transport.